white-tailed-goldenthroat-1600

 White-tailed Goldenthroat

 Appearance: The White-tailed Goldenthroat is a medium-sized hummingbird.
-It has a distinctive metallic green plumage on its upperparts.
+It has a metallic green plumage on its upperparts.
 The underparts are lighter, with a whitish or buffy color.
 As its name suggests, it has a white-tipped tail, which is a key feature for identification.
-The species has a relatively long, slightly curved bill, adapted for feeding on nectar.
+The species has a long, slightly curved bill, adapted for feeding on nectar.

 Habitat: This hummingbird is often found in open and semi-open areas, such as savannas, grasslands, and forest edges.
 It can also be seen in gardens and plantations.
 It is found at low to mid-elevations, but the specific range can vary based on local geography.